 ➤ Press OK.

-You’ll get the filtered result like in the following screenshot.
+You will get the filtered result as shown in the following image.

 We can combine both AND and OR criteria in Advanced Filter.
-Based on our dataset, we’ll add two different criteria in two columns.
-We’ll filter the data for the devices made in Japan that cost not more than $800 and the devices made in Taiwan that cost not more than $900.
-As we’ll follow the similar procedure every time to input List Range and Criteria Range in the Advanced Filter dialogue box, so I’ll mention only List Range as well as Criteria Range from this section to all next ones.
+Based on our dataset, we will add two different criteria in two columns and filter the data for the devices made in Japan that cost not more than $800 and the devices made in Taiwan that cost not more than $900.

 List Range: B4:G23